iff-gsc/LADAC/README.md

 Each area and subarea is located in a folder or subfolder (see [Contents](#Contents)).
 - Usually each folder or subfolder contains a separate README with specific information.
 - Most of the implementations are m-functions that are documented inside the code.
-- Each subdirectory contains a Simulink library file (.slx or .mdl) with the same name as the subdirectory.
+- Each subdirectory contains a Simulink library file (.slx) with the same name as the subdirectory.
 These libraries contain blocks which call the m-functions.
 There are also more complex blocks, but they are always based on the m-functions.

 ### Contents